huntermhopkins/data-analysis-projects/Gunner Evaluation/README.md

 # Background
 Gunners are fielded during punt plays.
 Teams will most often punt the ball on their final down in an attempt to pin the opposing team as far back as they can before possession changes.
 The gunner's job is to run down the sideline as quickly as possible to tackle the returner.
 The returner might also be tempted to signal for a fair catch, in which case the ball is called dead as soon as they catch it.
 The gunner's complement on the oppsing team is known as a jammer or vise.
 Jammers are tasked with stopping the gunner from making it downfield to give the returner room to advance the ball.

 These two positions engage in a physical battle every play.
-It entails pushing, pulling, and grabbing at each other all while running at top speed.
+It involves pushing, pulling, and grabbing at each other all while running at top speed.
 An example can be seen below.

 ![](https://github.com/huntermhopkins/data-analysis-projects/blob/main/Gunner%20Evaluation/gunner_example.gif)